 Incremental Budgeting is a type of budgeting method that uses either the previous year’s budget or the actual results to prepare the new budget.
 Under this method, a company makes marginal changes to the previous year’s budget or the actual results to come with a budget for the current period.

 Though it is a simple approach, most professionals don’t recommend it.
-Such type of budgeting is suitable for companies with fix funding needs or with little changes.
+Such a type of budgeting is suitable for companies with fix funding needs or with little changes.

 The Theory of Budgetary Incrementalism (by Aaron Wildavsky in the 1960s) is the basis of incremental budgeting.
 The theory assumes that department heads are responsible for the budget process and that the budget is revised annually with an increment.
 This theory remained popular until 1984.